charlesmchen/WeView2/README.md

 * TODO: hAlign and vAlign control how subviews of the view are aligned within the view, not the alignment of the view itself.

+* TODO: Describe layout process.

+* TODO: Describe associated objects.

+* TODO: Describe each parameter and how they work.

+* TODO: Describe how layout properties can supercede view properties.